Mahasu Devta Temple: Legends

+After all this Mahasu decided to divide the areas between them, in that divination Bothea Mahasu due to their inability to walk got Hanol, Bashik Mahasu got bawar where he chose Maindrath as their main place, Pawasi got 3 belts 'Pingal','Maasmor','Kothigaad', Chalda Mahasu, no part of land was left so he got Chalda raaj Chalda Mahasu stays 12 years in Uttrakhand and 12 in Himachal, Bashik Mahasu and Bothea Mahasu are the most powerful deities of Bawar area Uttrakhand, Pawasi Mahasu is most powerful deity of Pingal, Massmor And Kothigaad region.
+The Mahasu Devta Temple remains a significant pilgrimage site, and the legend of Huna Bhatt and the Mahasu brothers continues to inspire awe and devotion.

 Jagara of Lord Mahasu

 The Jagara celebrated for Lord Mahasu is quintessential to his cult and is unheard of outside his deitydom.
 Held in the month of Bhadon on the eve of Naga chauth (Bhadraprada shukla chaturtha), i.e., the fourth day of the bright half.
 This day is very important because the lord appeared from the ground on that day.
 On this occasion, during the day the mohras images are ritually bathed and carried ceremoniously duly wrapped in the folds of a sheet of cloth.
 These are soiled by an ominous sight.
 No one is allowed to be near the image as the deity may feel offended and curse the defaulter.
 After the rituals the images are consigned to the altar for none to see, and one of them is kept in a palanquin for the consummation of ceremonies during the day.
 By sunset that image is also taken inside the temple and placed on the altar with others.

 As the night falls, a tall, straight pole cut from a kail (blue pine) tree is planted firmly on the ground.
 On it a flag of deity is hoisted.
 Another pole of similar tree of much shorter length having number of forking branches is taken.
 Its branches are chopped off at about half of meter from the stem so that a large squarish slate can be securely placed over the branches.
 This is called chira.
 The goat reserved for the deity is brought near the altar and offered to the deity by sprinkling water over it.
 If the animal shivers (bijana), it signals acceptance by the deity.

 As night gets darker, the men and women team around with the burning torches of resinous wood in their hands.
 They dance in a circle around chira.
 The fire keeps on burning on chira with more fuel fed to it throughout the night.
 Dancing and singing continues around the chira throughout the night on the beat of Nagaras and other instruments.
 At times people, people fall from the circle and more take their places so that chain is never broken.
 At times, a man or two would drop from the circle being possessed by deity or his deputy (shedkulia) starts shouting and crying in frenzy of divine afflatus.